This manual is for BookmarkFS, version 0.1.6.

 it may be complicated or even impractical for multiple backend contexts

-to enter sandbox separately without affecting other ones.
+to enter sandbox separately without affecting one another.

 Thus it is guaranteed that, when launched from a frontend program like